 The Light Between Oceans by ML Stedman: Emotionally scarred after duty in World War I, Tom Sherbourne returns home to Australia and takes up the role of Lighthouse Keeper at Janus Rock.
 Whilst on the mainland he meets Isabel who soon joins him on Janus as his wife where a moral dilemma presents itself.
 Beautifully crafted, Stedman’s debut novel is a tearjerker and was made into a film with Michael Fassbender and Alicia Vikander in fine form as Tom and Isabel.

 Me Before You by JoJo Moyes: And to my final choice and another international smash-hit, Me Before You follows the story of unemployed Louisa and her new job caring for the dejected Will who requires round-the-clock attention as a result of a road traffic accident.
 Moyes crafts the characters slowly but surely as they learn from each other how to live life to the full given their circumstances.
 Another book with a moral dilemma you’ll shed buckets of tears during this one.

 And there you have it.
 Are these the best books to read while travelling?
 Who and what else could I include?
-My list is predominantly composed of British authors and the inclusion of only two Irish authors (3 if your count Douglas Kennedy’s Irish citizenship) will irk folks in my home country.
-Wait for my non-fiction list, I say.
+My list is predominantly composed of British authors and the inclusion of only two Irish authors (Three if you count Douglas Kennedy’s Irish citizenship) will irk folks in my home country.
+Almost half of my non-fiction list is composed of Irish authors.